-The Town may use contracted staff such as the Town Engineer or Town Attorney or outside consultants to review those aspects of a subdivision proposal that are outside of the expertise of Town staff.
+The Town may use contracted staff such as the Town's Peer Review Engineer or Town Attorney or outside consultants to review those aspects of a subdivision proposal that are outside of the expertise of Town staff.
 The cost of this outside review shall be borne by the applicant.
 To cover the cost of this outside review, an applicant shall deposit a development review fee with the Planning Department at the time of the submission of a minor subdivision application or at the time of the submission of the preliminary application and the final application for a major subdivision.
 The Town shall use this fee to pay for outside review services.
 The Planning Department shall maintain a project account for each subdivision showing the amounts of the deposits and the charges incurred for review of the subdivision proposal.
 The initial deposit shall be the full estimated cost for the review by all consultants.
-If the project account is drawn down to twenty-five percent (25%) or less of the amount originally deposited, the Planning Department shall notify the applicant and require that an additional twenty-five dollars (\$25) per lot or dwelling unit (whichever is greater) be deposited by the applicant.
-The Department shall continue to notify the applicant and require an additional twenty-five dollars (\$25) per lot or dwelling unit be deposited as necessary whenever the balance of the account is drawn down by twenty-five percent (25%) or less of the amount originally deposited.
+If the project account is drawn down to twenty-five percent (25%) or less of the amount originally deposited, the Planning Department shall notify the applicant that they must replenish it to the twenty-five percent (25%) amount.
+The Department shall continue to notify the applicant and require the additional deposits whenever the balance of the account is drawn down by twenty-five percent (25%) or less of the amount originally deposited.
 Any balance in the account remaining after a decision on the final plan application by the Board, shall be returned to the applicant.
-Payment of this fee may not be waived.
-Further, payment of the fee shall be deemed a cost of review and shall not be contingent on plan approval.
+Payment of this fee may only be waived by the Freeport Town Council upon good cause shown.
+The development review fee is a cost of review is not contingent on plan approval.